 Whether you’re a veteran of driving two-wheeled vehicles or have recently received your full motorcycle driving licence, we’ll take you through what kind of travel insurance you’ll need for riding motorcycles overseas.

 This makes it crucial to review the Product Disclosure Statement (PDS) before you purchase a policy to check what’s covered, especially if you plan on riding a motorcycle on your travels.
+You should also consider reading the Target Market Determination (TMD) to check your suitability for a policy.

-Getting cover for motorcycling means that you can claim on medical fees and hospital expenses related to motorcycle accidents, as long as you were wearing a helmet and following road rules.
-Depending on your level of cover, you can also be covered for emergency evacuation and repatriation back to your home country of Australia.
+Getting cover for motorcycling means that you can claim on medical fees and hospital expenses related to motorcycle accidents, as well as 24/7 emergency assistance.
+Depending on your level of cover, you can also be covered for emergency evacuation and repatriation back to your home country of Australia; just make sure you understand the exclusions on your policy relating to wearing helmets and disobeying road rules.
+Without motorcycle cover, you will typically need to cover these costs yourself, which could put you back thousands of dollars.

 Check the PDS to know exactly what’s excluded.
 Knowing to what extent an insurer covers these instances can help provide peace of mind when exploring an international destination from the seat of a motorbike.